m-lab/prometheus-support/README.md

 Before beginning, verify that you are [operating on the correct kubernetes cluster][cluster].

-Then, update k8s/prometheus.yml to reference the latest stable prometheus container tag.
+Then, update k8s/prometheus.yml to reference the current stable prometheus container tag.
 Now, deploy the service.

 Create a storage class for GCE persistent disks: